alexjyong/macos-new-file/README.md

 # MacOS New File

-This repository contains a macOS workflow that adds a "Create New File" action to the right-click context menu in Finder.
+This repository contains a macOS workflow that adds a "Create New File", "Create New Text File", and a "Create New Word Document" action to the right-click context menu in Finder.
 This feature is a welcome addition for users who find the native macOS Finder lacking this essential functionality.

 ![demo.gif](./demo.gif)